 This gives us a chance to meet each other and get to know each other a little bit.
 You can make sure it feels like a good fit for you.
 It also gives me a chance to learn about your current skill level, goals, and interests, so that I can prepare your custom lesson plan for your next lesson.
 If you are unsure if your young child is developmentally ready to begin lessons, the trial lesson is a great way to find out!

 Your success is my priority.
 I want you to have fun and experience real progress.
 I focus on helping you build the skills you need to play the music want, all while building a solid musical foundation in a fun and encouraging environment.
-I also offer flexible scheduling options and a generous makeup policy.

-Send a message and I'll get back to you within 24 hours.
+Send a message and I'll get back to you within 48 hours.
 No pressure, no commitment — just a friendly answer.